Belarus: Trial begins for jailed husband of exiled opposition leader | DW | 24.06.2021

-Siarhei Tsikhanouski, arrested last year when he tried to run against Belarus' multi-term autocratic president Alexander Lukashenko, has gone to trial in the city of Gomel with five others.
+Siarhei Tsikhanouski, arrested when he tried to run against Belarus' autocratic leader Alexander Lukashenko, has gone to trial.
+Exiled opposition leader Sviatlana Tsikhanouskaya told DW the trial is far from fair.

 Six handcuffed accused, including former presidential candidate and popular blogger Siarhei Tsikhanouski, were shown via government online video being escorted Thursday into a courtroom cage in Gomel in southeastern Belarus.